sharonlidev/sentiment-analysis-financial-market/README.md

 - **Analyze correlations** between sentiment and financial market movements (e.g. price changes, volatility).
 - **Predict market trends** based on sentiment signals.

-> **Disclaimer:** This project is for research and educational purposes only.
-It does not constitute financial advice.

 ---

 ## 🛠️ Technologies Used